Iran Standard Time

 Iran Standard Time (IRST) or Iran Time (IT) is the time zone used in Iran.
 Iran uses a UTC offset UTC+03:30.
 IRST is defined by the 52.5 degrees east meridian, the same meridian which defines the Iranian calendar and is the official meridian of Iran.

 Between 2005 and 2008, by decree of President Mahmoud Ahmadinejad, Iran did not observe daylight saving time (DST) (called Iran Daylight Time or IRDT).
 It was reintroduced from 21 March 2008.
 On 21 September 2022, Iran abolished DST and now observes standard time year-round.

 Daylight Saving Time transitions

 The dates of DST transitions in Iran were based on the Solar Hijri calendar, the official calendar of Iran, which is in turn based on the March equinox (Nowruz) as determined by astronomical calculation at the meridian for Iran Standard Time (52.5°E or GMT+3.5h).
-This resulted in the unique situation wherein the dates of DST transitions didn't fall on the same weekday each year as they do in most other countries.
+This resulted in the unique situation wherein the dates of DST transitions did not fall on the same weekday each year as they do in most other countries.